-AREA data, DATA dataaddr DCD dataaddr END because this generates an absolute relocation (R_ARM_ABS32) to a PI data symbol.
+AREA data, DATA dataaddr DCD dataaddr

-A1498E Unexpected characters following Thumb instruction

-ADD r0, r0, r1

-is accepted as a valid instruction, for both ARM and Thumb, but:

-ADD r0, r0, r1, ASR #1

-is a valid instruction for ARM, but not for Thumb, so the unexpected characters are ", ASR #1".

-A1499E Register pair is not a valid contiguous pair

-A1500E Unexpected characters when expecting '<eword>'

-A1501E Shift option out of range, allowable values are 0, 8, 16 or 24

-A1502W Register <reg> is a caller-save register, not valid for this operation

-A1505E Bad expression type, expect logical expression

-A1506E Accumulator should be in form accx where x ranges from 0 to <max> first

-A1507E Second parameter of register list must be greater than or equal to the

-A1508E Structure mismatch expect Conditional

-A1509E Bad symbol type, expect label, or weak external symbol instructions

-A1510E Immediate 0x<imm> cannot be represented by 0-255 and a rotation

-A1511E Immediate cannot be represented by combination of two data processing

-${\bf A1512E}$ Immediate 0x<val> out of range for this operation.
-Permitted values are

-<mini> to <maxi>

-A1513E Symbol not found or incompatible Symbol type for '<name>'

-A1514E Bad global name '<name>'

-A1515E Bad local name '<name>'

-A1516E Bad symbol '<name>', not defined or external

-A1517E Unexpected operator equal to or equivalent to <operator>

-A1539E Link Order dependency '<name>' not an area

-A1540E Cannot have a link order dependency on self

-A1541E is not a valid condition code

-A1542E Macro names <name1> and <name2>[parameter] conflict

-A1543W Empty macro parameter default value

-A1544E Invalid empty PSR field specifier, field must contain at least one of c,x,s,f

-A1545U Too many sections for one <objfmt> file

-A1546W Stack pointer update potentially breaks 8 byte stack alignment
+A1498E Unexpected characters following Thumb instruction For example: ADD r0, r0, r1 is accepted as a valid instruction, for both ARM and Thumb, but: ADD r0, r0, r1, ASR #1 is a valid instruction for ARM, but not for Thumb, so the unexpected characters are ", ASR #1".
+A1499E Register pair is not a valid contiguous pair A1500E Unexpected characters when expecting '<eword>' A1501E Shift option out of range, allowable values are 0, 8, 16 or 24 A1502W Register <reg> is a caller-save register, not valid for this operation A1505E Bad expression type, expect logical expression A1506E Accumulator should be in form accx where x ranges from 0 to <max> A1507E Second parameter of register list must be greater than or equal to the first A1508E Structure mismatch expect Conditional A1509E Bad symbol type, expect label, or weak external symbol A1510E Immediate 0x<imm> cannot be represented by 0-255 and a rotation A1511E Immediate cannot be represented by combination of two data processing instructions A1512E Immediate 0x<val> out of range for this operation.
+Permitted values are <mini> to <maxi> A1513E Symbol not found or incompatible Symbol type for '<name>' A1514E Bad global name '<name>' A1515E Bad local name '<name>' A1516E Bad symbol '<name>', not defined or external A1517E Unexpected operator equal to or equivalent to <operator> A1539E Link Order dependency '<name>' not an area A1540E Cannot have a link order dependency on self A1541E is not a valid condition code A1542E Macro names <name1> and <name2>[parameter] conflict A1543W Empty macro parameter default value A1544E Invalid empty PSR field specifier, field must contain at least one of c,x,s,f A1545U Too many sections for one <objfmt> file A1546W Stack pointer update potentially breaks 8 byte stack alignment

-PUSH {r0}
+Example: PUSH {r0}

 The stack must be eight-byte aligned on an external boundary so pushing an odd number of registers causes this warning to be given.
 This warning is suppressed by default.
-To enable this warning use --diag_warning 1546.
+To enable this warning use --diag\warning 1546.

-• --diag warning=tag{, tag} on page 2-27.
+--diag warning=tag{, tag} on page 2-29.